 Although the entertainment options might be different from what expats may be used to, it's not difficult to keep kids engaged and entertained in Jakarta.

-For Indonesians and expats alike visiting the mall is a favourite pastime.
-Malls in Jakarta are very large and they have up to eight storeys full of food, entertainment and shops.
+For Indonesians and expats alike, visiting the mall is a favourite pastime.
+Malls in Jakarta are large, and they typically have multiple storeys of food, entertainment and shops.
 Malls are a great place to find indoor entertainment options for the children as they have indoor playgrounds, bowling allies, family-friendly karaoke venues and movie theatres.
-There are even Ferris wheels, carousels, water parks and small roller coasters within the malls.

 For those willing to travel a little bit further out, the options become endless.
-Taman Safari is a drive-thru Safari where families can see more than 2,500 animals in their natural habitat.
-Visitors are able to feed and pet the animals and can camp out at the park.
 The tea plantations and strawberry farms in Bandung are a great option for those wanting to teach their children about nature.
 Finally, the botanical gardens and zoo in Bogor provide a nice break from the pollution and hustle and bustle of the Big Durian.

 Challenges for expat parents in Jakarta